Sarani1612/truebrew/README.md

 ## Features
 ### Existing Features
 ### Features Left to Implement
-- For now, this project uses the Stripe Charges API as it was taught in the course (with some changes due to the project using Stripe V3 and not V2 as in the course), but this is not ideal as it does not handle payments that need card authentication which is widely used in Europe.
+- **Stripe Checkout or Payment Intents:** For now, this project uses the Stripe Charges API as it was taught in the course (with some changes due to the project using Stripe V3 and not V2 as in the course), but this is not ideal as it does not handle payments that need card authentication which is widely used in Europe.
 I would have liked to implement either Stripe Checkout or the Payment Intents API, but I was not able to do so with the time available to me.
 I am hoping to be able to implement this once I have more time and experience.
+- **Recurring payments:** As it is now, a user will be charged the full amount up front for all the boxes they are going to receive, but this is not ideal as most people are likely to prefer paying a smaller amount with regular intervals.
+- **Search functionality:** At the moment, a search functionality is not necessary as there is a limited number of products available (6 types of tea with 3 kinds of subscriptions), but if the business were to expand their range of products (selling loose leaf tea by quantity, accessories etc), a search function would definitely become needed in order for users to easily locate what they are looking for.
+- **User reviews:** Reviews from other customers are a powerful way to showcase products and services and to show that the business is trustworthy, so adding a section with reviews on the home page is another good potential feature.
+- **Blog section:** This is a good way for a business to really showcase their products, especially a business that constantly renews their inventory.
+A blog section would allow the buisness to write more in detail about the different teas in each month's boxes and to give tips, share recipes and so on.\
+In addition, it would allow the business to cultivate a more personal relationship with their customers and introduce their employees to them.

 ### Databases/Models
 While developing the app, the SQL database used was the **sqlite3** database that comes with Django.\
 In production I used the **PostgreSQL** database available on Heroku.